Nikon D610 is a good full-frame DSLR for your portrait photography purposes.

-Nikon D750 is a full-frame (FX) camera with a tilting display, the logical continuation of the line of Nikon FX-cameras, perfectly suited for modern photographers.
+It’s a full-frame (FX) DSLR with a tilting display, the logical continuation of the Nikon’s lineup, perfectly suited for modern photographers.

 Even though the previously mentioned D610 has a fine autofocus, in Nikon D750 it’s a lot better.